grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # engine.
 Only applies if the Mimir query engine is in use.
   # CLI flag: -querier.mimir-query-engine.enable-over-time-functions
   [enable_over_time_functions: <boolean> | default = true]

+  # (experimental) Enable support for offset modifier in Mimir's query engine.
+  # Only applies if the Mimir query engine is in use.
+  # CLI flag: -querier.mimir-query-engine.enable-offset-modifier
+  [enable_offset_modifier: <boolean> | default = true]
 ```

 ### frontend